neftonjin/read-me-generator/README.md

   ## Installation

-  This application does`t have any installation steps
+  This application doesn't require installation.

   ## Usage

-  In order to use the application you need cd into to the folder read-me-generator and then type the command line `node index.js`
+  In order to use the application you need cd into to the folder `read-me-generator` and then type the command line node index.js.

   ## License